Shaun Wallace: Television

-In 2004, Wallace became a champion of the BBC general knowledge quiz, Mastermind, which also tests a contestant's aptitude on a subject of their choice.
+In 2004, Wallace became a champion of the BBC general knowledge quiz Mastermind, which also tests a contestant's aptitude on a subject of their choice.
 His specialist subject in the final was FA Cup Finals.

 Wallace was a finalist on the first series of Are You an Egghead?, narrowly losing out to Barry Simmons.

 Other shows that he has been a contestant on include Fifteen to One and The Weakest Link, plus the British adaptation of Greed.

 Since 2009, Wallace has appeared as a "chaser" on the UK television series The Chase, a teatime game show which airs on ITV.
 His nickname on the show is "The Dark Destroyer".
 The other chasers are Anne Hegerty, Paul Sinha, Mark Labbett, Jenny Ryan and Darragh Ennis.
 He also appears on The Chase: Celebrity Special, The Family Chase, and Beat The Chasers.
 In 2018, he featured as a guest chaser on the Australian version of the show, alongside fellow UK chasers Hegerty and Labbett.
-In Australia, he is known as "The Destroyer" owing to Australian concerns the original nickname contained racial undertones, which Wallace himself disputed.
+In Australia, he is known as "The Destroyer" owing to Australian concerns that the original nickname contained racial undertones, which Wallace himself disputed.

 In 2018, his autobiography, Chasing the Dream, was released.

 In 2019, Wallace appeared on the celebrity version of Catchphrase.
 He also appeared as a guest in "Dictionary Corner" on the Channel 4 gameshow Countdown.
 Wallace took part in the "Junk Food Experiment" in 2019.

-In June 2020, Wallace appeared as an assistant in Alan Carr's Epic Gameshow, for Take Your Pick!
+In June 2020, Wallace appeared as an assistant in Alan Carr's Epic Gameshow, for the "Take Your Pick!" episode.
 In October 2020, Wallace appeared as a Black history month reporter for Good Morning Britain.
-In November 2020, Wallace took part as a contestant in ITV's Don't Rock the boat, a rowing competition show.
+In November 2020, Wallace took part as a contestant in ITV's Don't Rock The Boat, a rowing competition show.